sunpy/sunraster/docs/data_types/spectrogram.rst

 `~sunraster.SpectrogramCube` can also store array-based real world coordinates that aren't described by the WCS object.
 These can be accessed via the ``sunraster.SpectrogramCube.extra_coords`` property, also inherited from `~ndcube.NDCube`.
 `~sunraster.SpectrogramCube.extra_coords` is particularly useful if the temporal axis is convolved with space, as is the case for raster scans.
-Therefore, if the WCS object only supplies (lat, lon) for the x-axis, the stimestamp of each exposure can be attached separately, e.g. as an ``astropy.time.Time`` object. `~sunraster.SpectrogramCube.extra_coords` is not restricted to timestamps.
+Therefore, if the WCS object only supplies (lat, lon) for the x-axis, the timestamp of each exposure can be attached separately, e.g. as an ``astropy.time.Time`` object. `~sunraster.SpectrogramCube.extra_coords` is not restricted to timestamps.
 The user can supply any additional coordinate as an ``astropy.units.Quantity`` or other array-like.
 Metadata that has a relationship with an axis but isn't strictly a coordinate can also be stored, e.g. the exposure time of each image.
-(See :ref:`cube_exposure_time_correction` for more on `~sunraster.SpectrogramCube`'s handling of exposure times.)
+See :ref:`cube_exposure_time_correction` for more on `~sunraster.SpectrogramCube` handling of exposure times.
 To learn how to attach extra coordinates to a `~sunraster.SpectrogramCube` instance and how to access them once attached, see the `NDCube extra coordinates documentation <https://docs.sunpy.org/projects/ndcube/en/stable/ndcube.html#extra-coordinates>`__.

 Coordinate Properties